msprev/panzer/README.rst

    (the child) wins.

--  For ``preflight``, ``filter``, ``postflight`` and ``cleanup`` if one style overrides another, then the 'winner' adds its items after those of the 'loser'.
+-  For ``preflight``, ``filter``, ``postflight`` and ``cleanup`` if one style overrides another, then the ‘winner’ adds its items after those of the ‘loser’.
 For example, if the parent adds to ``postflight`` an item ``-run: latexmk.py``, and the child adds ``- run: printlog.py``, then ``printlog.py`` will be run after ``latexmk.py``